-The Third-Party Sender Registration Rule requires all ODFIs to either register their Third-Party Sender (TPS) relationships or state that they do not have any.
-Once registered, just provide updates following any change to the information you've provided (including termination).
-Need more information?
-Get the Risk Management Portal Instruction Manual.
+Third-Party Sender Registration - all ODFIs are required to either register their Third-Party Sender (TPS) relationships or acknowledge that they do not have any TPS relationships.
+Once registered, just provide updates following any change to the information you’ve provided (including termination).

 If you are unsure whether or not your third-party customers are also Third-Party Senders, use the Third-Party Sender Identification Tool, or contact your local Payments Association, or Nacha.
 Remember to provide your financial institution’s routing number in all communications, since this helps to identify you and your information in the database.

-The Direct Access Status Registration Rule requires every ODFI to register its Direct Access Debit Participant Status by providing specific information about each Direct Access Debit Participant or acknowledge that it has no Direct Access Debit Participants.
+Direct Access Status Registration - all ODFIs are required to either register their Direct Access Debit Participant Status by providing specific information about each Direct Access Debit Participant or acknowledge that it has no Direct Access Debit Participants.
 Once registered, just provide updates following any change to the information you've provided (including termination).
-Need more information?
-Get the Risk Management Portal Instruction Manual.

 If you’re unsure whether your ODFI maintains Direct Access Debit Participant relationships, see our definitions and example scenarios, contact your local Payments Association (link is external), or Nacha.
 Remember to provide your financial institution’s routing number in all communications, since this helps us to identify you in our database.

-Nacha offers the Termination Originator Database (TOD) service in order for ODFIs and Third Parties to perform part of their due diligence for KYC (“Know Your Customer”) by being able to add information on, investigate new and periodically verify Originators and Third-Party Senders.
+Nacha offers the Terminated Originator Database (TOD) service in order for ODFIs and Third Parties to perform part of their due diligence for KYC (“Know Your Customer”) by being able to add information on, investigate new and periodically verify Originators and Third-Party Senders.

 Inclusion in the TOD, after being terminated for cause, does not mean an Originator or Third-Party Sender is prohibited from working with another ODFI.
 However, it allows educated business decisions about new Originators or Third-Party Senders.